Zhou Qi (Jin dynasty): Conspiracy against the northern emigres

 Zhou Qi and his family had become very influential and popular, earning them the suspicion of Sima Rui.
 At the same time, Sima Rui was also beginning to phase out the southern gentry clans in favour of the northern emigres families who were fleeing from the chaos in the north.
+(Note: The emigration intensified after the fall of Luoyang during the Disaster of Yongjia in July 311.)
 Zhou Qi resented the shift in favour, especially as he was personally belittled by one of the northern emigres, Diao Xie from the Diao clan of Bohai.
 Another member of the southern gentry, Wang Hui (王恢) also had a grudge with Zhou Yi from the Zhou clan of Runan, so he conspired with Zhou Qi to expel the northern emigres and restore the southern gentry to power with Zhou Qi and Dai Yuan of Guangling at the helm.

 Wang Hui contacted a refugee leader along the Huai river, Xia Tie (夏鐵) in hopes of getting him to raise an army while he and Zhou Qi prepared in the "Three Wus" region (Wu, Wuxing and Kuaiji commanderies).
 Xia Tie gathered a few hundred men before the Administrator of Linhuai, Cai Bao attacked and killed him.
 Wang Hui was afraid that his scheme would be uncovered, so he fled to Zhou Qi.
 However, Zhou Qi then killed him and buried his body in a pig pen.

 Death

 Sima Rui found out about the plot, but pretended not to know at first.
 He invited Zhou Qi to serve as Grand Marshal Who Guards the East at Jianye.
 Along the way, the prince then promoted him to General Who Builds Martial Might and Administrator of Nan Commandery, so he diligently changed his course to Nan in the south.
 Once he passed by Wuhu, he received a praiseful imperial decree from Sima Rui, making him Army Libationer-Consultant and promoting his peerage to Duke of Wucheng.
 Zhou Qi was angry that he had been transferred three times in a short span of time, but also realized that his conspiracy had been discovered.
 The stress of the situation overwhelmed him and he soon died of illness at the age of 56 (by East Asian reckoning).

 Before his death, Zhou Qi told his son, Zhou Xie, "It was those cangzi (傖子; derogatory term for northern emigres) who killed me.
 Avenge me and you can truly be my son."
 Sima Rui posthumously appointed him General Who Assists the State, and he received the posthumous name of "Zhonglie" (忠烈).
+(Note: Per vol.58 of Jin Shu, Zhou Qi's sons, younger brother Zhou Zha and Qi's nephews were later killed during Wang Dun's rebellion.)